"Gary, please come home."

-- Most of the episode touches nearly every emotional button of pet owners at the heartbreak of them running away and how much they'd miss them.
-And there just had to be a montage of SpongeBob looking for Gary and how much he missed him.
-Even those who loathe the post-movie episodes have wept, and as such it's an easy competitor for one of the saddest SpongeBobepisodes, even by the show's standards.
+- Most of the episode touches nearly every emotional button of pet owners at the heartbreaking prospect of them running away and leaving them all alone.
+And there just had to be a montage of SpongeBob looking for Gary all over town and a song about how much he missed him.
+It's an easy competitor for one of, if not, the saddest SpongeBob episode, even by the show's standards.

 - The Grief Song, simply called "Gary's Song", doesn't help the matter either.